 Here are some key roles they play:

 - Strategic Advice: Many investors have extensive business experience.
-They can provide strategic advice on a range of issues from identifying promising industries to positioning the company for growth post-acquisition.
+They can provide strategic advice on a range of issues, from identifying promising industries to positioning the company for growth post-acquisition.

 - Due Diligence and Decision Making: During the acquisition phase, investors assist in performing due diligence on the target company.
 Their expertise can be vital in assessing the company’s financial health, operational efficiency, and growth potential.